 Acidity

 Let’s start with acidity.
 As strange as it might sound, acidity is an essential component in wine.
 Wines with too little acidity taste flabby, heavy or flat.
-But if it is too much, the wine will be too tart.
-Acidity and sugar work together to balance each other out, where the acid balances out the sweetness from sugar.
+But if there’s too much, the wine will taste overly tart.
+Acidity and sugar balance each other, with the acid offsetting the sweetness of sugar.

-To get the balance of acidity right, grapes need to be harvested at the right time so that sugar and acid are in perfect harmony.
-Harvesting too late could mean the grapes have too much sugar, whereas harvesting too early means too much acidity.
-Cool climate regions also tend to produce higher acidity wines.
+To get the acidity right, grapes need to be harvested at exactly the right time so sugar and acid are in harmony.
+Harvest too late and the grapes may have too much sugar; harvest too early and there’s too much acidity.
+Cool climate regions also tend to produce wines with higher acidity.

 Alcohol

-Alcohol in wine is another very important component to balance out a wine.
-If the alcohol is too high, you’ll get a burning sensation on the finish.
-Too little in comparison to the other components of the wine and the wine might taste hollow.
-Alcohol is also a product of yeast eating sugars during fermentation, so if the alcohol level is low because fermentation has been stopped too early, the wine might be too sweet.
+Alcohol is another very important component when it comes to balance in wine.
+If the alcohol level is too high, you’ll notice a burning sensation on the finish.
+Too little, compared to the other components, and the wine might taste hollow or thin.
+Alcohol is also a product of yeast eating sugar during fermentation, so if alcohol levels are low because fermentation was stopped early, the wine might end up tasting too sweet.

 Sweetness

-Grapes sugar is the highest when the grapes are optimally ripe, and this is when grapes are ready to harvest.
-This sugar then helps to create alcohol, and so any leftover from fermentation is called residual sugar.
-If there is too much residual sugar, the wine will taste sickly sweet.
-But too little, and the wine might taste harsh.
-As mentioned above, sweetness is critical in wine to balance out the acidity.
+A grape’s sugar content is at its highest when the grape is optimally ripe, which is when it’s ready to be harvested.
+This sugar is what’s converted into alcohol during fermentation, and any sugar left over afterwards is called residual sugar.
+Too much residual sugar and the wine will taste sickly sweet; too little and it might taste harsh.
+As mentioned above, sweetness plays a critical role in balancing out acidity.

 Tannin

-Tannin is also important to balance in wine, but not always fully understood.
-Tannins leave the mouth feeling dry and come from the grape skins and seeds as well as oak barrels, predominately in red wines.
-These soften over time, and are crucial to ageing as they soften over time.
-But if there is too much tannin in the wine, it will leave your mouth feeling dry.
-There needs to be enough fruit concentration in the wine to balance out the tannin.
+Tannin is another important piece of the balance puzzle, though it’s not always fully understood.
+Tannins leave the mouth feeling dry and come from grape skins and seeds, as well as oak barrels, predominantly in red wines.
+They soften over time, which is part of what makes tannin so crucial to a wine’s ageing potential.
+But if there’s too much tannin, the wine will feel overly dry and astringent.
+There needs to be enough fruit concentration in the wine to balance it out.

 Concentration

-Having enough fruit concentration is essential in all wines.
-Fruit fills out the structure of the wine and so is critical to balancing out all the components.
-If there isn’t enough fruit concentration, the wine will taste weak in flavour.
+Having enough fruit concentration is essential in every wine.
+Fruit fills out the structure of the wine and is critical to balancing all the other components.
+If there isn’t enough fruit concentration, the wine will taste thin or weak in flavour, no matter how well the other elements are dialled in.

-Balance in wine is incredibly important, and so there’s a reason that so many wines mention it in their tasting notes.
-A wine that is balanced is really enjoyable to drink, but if one component isn’t quite right, the wine might not be as enjoyable to drink.
-It’s so important to get every component right in a wine.
+Balance in wine is incredibly important, which is why so many wines mention it in their tasting notes.
+A wine that’s balanced is genuinely enjoyable to drink, but if even one component is out of step with the others, the wine can fall flat.
+Getting every component right is what separates a good bottle from a forgettable one.